 Our family loves a good hike.
 Whether it’s in the woods, desert, beach, or canyons, there’s so much to explore on a hike.
 In Seattle, there are plenty of great hikes and many are just the right fit for kids.
-I’ve got a few tips for you to make your hike with children more enjoyable, helping to make things go smoothly and keep their attention.
+I’ve got a few tips for you to make your hiking with kids more enjoyable, helping to make things go smoothly and keep their attention.

 1. Bring a backpack: having a backpack with you is very crucial.
 Find something that is lightweight that an adult or older child could carry.
 And you want it to have straps that cross your chest for good support.
 It’s also a good place to store all those treasures they might find.